pallets-eco/flask-admin/examples/csp-nonce/README.md

-# Flask-Babel Integration Example
+# CSP Nonce Example

-This example show how to translate Flask-Admin into different language using customized version of the `Flask-Babel <https://github.com/python-babel/flask-babel>`
+This example shows how to make Flask-Admin work with a Content-Security-Policy by injecting a nonce into HTML tags.

 ## How to run this example